kimh/baleen/README.md

 This will install both client and server.

+## Basic workflow

+####1.
+Creating Docker image
+First of all, you need to create a Docker image where you can run your app's tests.
+Since Baleen run actual tests by running the image, you need to have latest test codes on the image.
+Baleen's CI feature will help this by automatically updating your image whenever you push to specific branch of github.

+####2.
+Running baleen-server
+baleen-server will wait for client to run tests

+####3.
+Trigger test from baleen cli
+Requests baleen-server to run specific tests.
+You can do by either using on-the-fly or project. (explained later)

 ## Usage
 Baleen is server-client model.
 By installing baleen gem, you will get two executables: baleen-server (server) and baleen (client).